Moria fire: Greek police move migrants into tent camp | DW | 17.09.2020

 Reluctant migrants

-The fire at the Moria facility, Greece's biggest migrant camp, left more than 12,000 people, mostly from Afghanistan, Syria and various African countries, without shelter, proper sanitation or access to food and water.
+The fire at Moria last week left more than 12,000 people, mostly from Afghanistan, Syria and various African countries, without shelter, proper sanitation or access to food and water.

 Greek authorities said the fire was started by migrants.
 Security forces on Tuesday arrested six young Afghan migrants on suspicion of arson.

-Many of the 11,000 asylum seekers who fled the camp last week have been sleeping rough on Lesbos since September 9.
+Many of the 11,000 asylum seekers who fled the camp have been sleeping rough on Lesbos.

 A large number of migrants have refused to enter the new facility, demanding asylum to other EU countries or better living conditions.